SantzDesign/santz-ui/README.md

       }
     }

-ALWAYS keep your CS modular.
+ALWAYS keep your CSS modular.
 Separate assets from page specifics.
 Do not repeat yourself.
 Produce clean code, avoid hacks, and since we're already 2014+, try to stop supporting old browsers (being this IE8 for instance...) since by doing that you are just delaying web development future.

 ### Workflow